virtuocity/alx-low_level_programming/0x0F-function_pointers/README.md

  stores the start of executable code.
 + Unlike normal pointers, we do not allocate de-allocate memory using function pointers.
 + A function’s name can also be used to get functions’ address.
++ Like normal data pointers, a function pointer can be passed as an argument and can also be returned
+ from a function.
 ## Tasks

 ## Links